 When to See a Doctor

-Prompt medical attention is essential if a person shows symptoms suggestive of acetylcholinesterase inhibition.
-Warning signs may include sudden muscle weakness, difficulty breathing, excessive sweating, drooling, confusion, or exposure to pesticides or toxic chemicals.
-These symptoms can progress rapidly and require immediate treatment.
+Urgent medical attention is required if symptoms suggest enzyme inhibition.
+These may include sudden muscle weakness, breathing difficulty, excessive sweating, drooling, confusion, or known exposure to pesticides or toxic chemicals.

 Sample Type